-Selecting the right kind of ice axe for your mountain adventures will depend on where you plan to climb.
+Selecting the right kind of ice ax for your mountain adventures will depend on where you plan to climb.
 Ice axes are usually used by ice climbers and mixed climbers.
-Whatever activity you plan to be doing in the mountains will dictate the type of ice axe you’ll need to purchase.
+Whatever activity you plan to be doing in the mountains will dictate the type of ice ax you’ll need to purchase.
 If you know you’ll be dealing with lower angle terrain, then you’ll need to purchase a slightly longer ax.
 If you hit steeper terrain, then you’ll need a shorter ax.

-Q: What should I consider when selecting a sleeping bag?
+q: What should I consider when selecting a sleeping bag?

 When deciding on your options for a sleeping bag, you again need to think about the type of trips you are planning to take, the weather you’ll encounter, and the environment.
 If you want to take short trips in wet areas, you might find a dry, synthetic bag works out best.
-However, if you know you plan to take long-distance trips, then you’ll probably opt for a sleeping back that’s lightweight and easy to carry.
+However, if you know you plan to take long-distance trips, then you’ll probably opt for sleeping back that’s lightweight and easy to carry.

 -Most sleeping bags offer two different types of insulation: synthetic and down.
-The type of insulation provided by your sleeping backs will probably be one of the most important items to think about.
+The type of insulation provided by your sleeping bags will probably be one of the most important items to think about.
 Synthetic materials can stay more insulated when either wet or dry, offering warmth much faster than down insulation can.
 Synthetic bags dry out much faster than down bags.
 However, down is much lighter, easier to break down and carry, and lasts much longer than synthetic material.
 Down also tends to cost more.
 Synthetic bags do weigh more and also don’t typically last as long as down bags.
-Some companies that insulate their sleeping bags with down offer water resistant down insulation, which does dry out quicker than regular down, but also costs more.
+Some companies that insulate their sleeping bags with down offer water-resistant down insulation, which does dry out quicker than regular down, but also costs more.
 So, if you plan on shorter trips where you might get wet, you’ll save some money by going with synthetic.
 But synthetic insulation won’t give you what you need if you require something more lightweight for longer trips.

 -Shell fabric.
-Shell fabric is also a key factor depending on where you’re planning to climb.
+The shell fabric is also a key factor depending on where you’re planning to climb.
 Different types of fabrics offer better water resistance as well as thickness, so the shell fabric’s material will be an important feature.
 With sleeping backs, much like alpine climbing backpacks, you’ll need to trade off durability with lightweight material, so you do need to consider exactly what you need with this option.
 Higher denier fabrics typically provide greater strength when it comes to sleeping bags, since the more denier in the fabric, the thicker the fabric.
 Also, the higher the denier of the fabric, the heavier the sleeping bag will be.
 However, one thing to remember is that sleeping bags don’t typically receive as much abuse as climbing backpacks, so if you aren’t planning on being anywhere that might puncture the shell, you’re probably better off going with something that is lighter and easier to carry.
 Also, while most sleeping bags aren’t 100% waterproof, some do come with water-resistant features on the shell, which is another option to consider if you plan on settling in wetter climates.